The Partition-Frequency Enumeration Matrix: Connection with arithmetic functions

 where $a_i(j)$ is given by \eqref{partitions-aij}.
 Now summing over $k$, and noting that $a_k(j)= b_k z^{j/k}$ when $k\mid j$ and $0$ otherwise, we obtain the result.

 To obtain \eqref{divisor-sum-gf1}, we multiply both sides of \eqref{divisor-sum} by $q^n$ and sum over $n$. \end{proof}

 Let $P(n)$ and $Q(q)=Q(z,q)$ be given by \eqref{gf-gen-partition}.
-By Theorem~\ref{th:gen-freq-matrix}, the conditions of the proposition are satisfied, and we have \eqref{divisor-sum} and\eqref{divisor-sum-gf1}.
-In the examples below, we illustrate the application of these to obtain several classical and some results results.
+By Theorem~\ref{th:gen-freq-matrix}, the conditions of the proposition are satisfied, and we have the equations \eqref{divisor-sum} and\eqref{divisor-sum-gf1}.
+In the examples below, we illustrate the application of these equations to obtain several classical and some new results.
 In addition, we use \eqref{freq-gen-gf} in the form:

 \begin{Example}[Variations of Ramanujan's recursion] Ramanujan's recurrence \eqref{ramanujan-rec} follows from \eqref{divisor-sum}.
 Let $z=1$, $b_k=1$ and $f(k)=k$, for all $k$, so that $g(n)=\sigma(n)$.
 There are several ways one can find analogous results.
 Let $\sigma_k(n)$ now denote the sum of $k$th powers of the divisors of $n$ (with $\sigma_1(n)=\sigma(n)$).
-In all the following, we take $z=1$.
+In the following, we take $z=1$.

 First take $b_k=k$ and $f(k)=k$.
 Then $g(n)=\sigma_2(n)$, the sum of squares of the divisors of $n$.
-We obtain a well-known recursion for plane partitions (denoted $PL(n)$)
+We obtain a well-known recursion for plane partitions (denoted $PL(n)$):

 See, for example, \cite[Ex.~7, pg.~28]{Mac1995}.
 Alternatively, let $b_k=r$, so we obtain colored partitions where each part $k$ comes in $r$ colors.
 In this case, we obtain

 where we have denoted the number of associated partitions by $p_r(n)$.
 This gives a solution to Apostol~\cite[Ex.~9, Ch.~14]{Apostol1976}.
 (However, our solution is valid even when $r$ is not a positive integer.)